rednafi/rednafi.com/content/python/deduplicate_iterables_while_preserving_order.md

 This code snippet defines a function `dedup` that takes an iterable `it` as input and returns a new list containing the unique items of the input iterable in their original order.
-The function uses a set `seen` to keep track of the items that have already been seen, and a list `result` to store the unique items in their original order.
+The function uses a set `seen` to keep track of the items that have already been seen, and a list `result` to store the unique items.

-Then it iterates over all items of the input iterable using a for loop.
-For each item, the function checks if it has already been seen (i.e., if it's in the `seen` set) using the in operator.
+Then it iterates over all the items of the input iterable using a `for` loop.
+For each item, the function checks if it has already been seen (i.e., if it's in the `seen` set).
 If the item hasn't been seen, it's added to both the `seen` set and the `result` list.
 The final result list contains the unique items of `it` in their original order.

 This can be made a little terser by using listcomp as follows: